Climate Action Museum

 Yale Climate Connections: Chicagoans learn how to cut pollution at new Climate Action Museum

-The idea came from Doug Farr with strong support from Linda Sanchez and dozens of other volunteers.
-Anyone who attended at least three of the bi-weekly organizational meetings (see Meeting of the Whole below) held between January and April of 2023 are considered CAM Co-Founders.
-CAM owes its existence to this extended network of committed volunteers.
+The first Meeting of the Whole in January 2023.
+The idea for CAM was Doug Farr's brainchild with strong support from Linda Sanchez and dozens of other volunteers.
+Anyone who attended at least three of the bi-weekly organizational meetings held January-April of 2023 are considered CAM Co-Founders.